|

 * * *

 Galina Ivanovna was constantly composing something.
 It's also true that not everything she composed was something she found necessary to include in her Ñatalogue.
 I would say: Ustvolskaya composed a great deal in the 1960s.
 But the only work she considered worthy to be included in a list of her primary works was Duet.
 I tore up many scores in 1965 on her insistence.
 Some of them could have been written in the 1960s.
 Many scores are now in the Archive of Cinematography.
 Some of these could also have been written in the 60s.
 In addition, when she learned that the Leningrad archive of music and film scores had many of her manuscripts, she asked me to buy them and to destroy them.
-Maybe the last few years of the 60s were spent on contemplating and rethinking the powerful triad of Compositions.
-I should also add that Galina Ivanovna was destroying many of her works herself.
-Maybe some of them were composed in the 60s as well.
-She was going to college 2-3 times a week and all the rest of the time she worked at home.
+Maybe the last few years of the 60s were spent on contemplating and rethinking the powerful trilogy of Compositions.
+I should also add that Galina Ivanovna destroyed many of her works herself.
+Maybe some of these were composed in the 60s as well.
+She was going to he music college 23 times a week and all the rest of the time she worked at home.
 I sometimes saw the results of her work, torn into many pieces in a trash bin.
-I did not ask her what that was because I was doing the same thing as a student.
+I did not ask her what those were because I was doing the same thing as a student.
 In those years she told me once that some scores were hidden under the cover of the piano in her mother's house.
-She demanded that I should go to her mother and destroy them.
+She demanded that I should go to her mother's place and destroy them.
 I refused categorically and some time later I asked her about these works.
 She answered that the scores had been destroyed.
 Which scores, and how many, she refused to tell, pointing to her heart and saying: THEY ARE HERE.
 Ustvolskaya was still composing even when seriously ill during the last years of her life, despite the absence of actual manuscripts.
 To the outside world, it seemed she had gone silent in the 60s and after 1990 but it was a simple ignorance of the facts that gave rise to this wrong impression.

 * * *